 Painting on the ancient ‘Axe Apollon – Saint-Michel’

 It took some time.
 We had a plan, but it’s surprisingly hard to get enough consecutive days of similar autumnal weather.
-Especially high up in the Alps where every side of each peak has its own micro climate.
+High up in the Alps on the Axe Apollon – Saint-Michel where every side of each peak has its own micro-climate.

 Our original plan was to get on top of Dents du Midi.
 It snowed last week though, making it is much too dangerous to get to the peak, let alone paint on it.
 So plan B is to reach the Refuge de Chalin from the other side of the Dents to Midi.
 It is still high, sitting at 2,600m and there will be snow, but the risk is less.

 Julien & Jules are accompanying me on this trip and will be making a short film about my process of creating landscape paintings.
 They are two very talented guys so I’m thrilled to be working with them.
 You can see their films, documentaries & other works on their respective websites – Jules Guarneri & Julien Roserens.